 Information Privacy Law

-Mr. Bodman received a B.A. in Economics from University of Maryland, College Park, a J.D. from the University of Baltimore, and an LL.M In the National Security Law from Georgetown Law School.
+Mr. Bodman received a B.A. in Economics from University of Maryland, College Park, a J.D. from the University of Baltimore School of Law, and an LL.M in National Security Law from Georgetown Law School.
 He also maintains status as a Certified Information Systems Security Professional (CISSP) and as a Certified Information Privacy Professional (CIPP/US).

 Russell ButlerExecutive Director, Maryland Crime Victims Resource Center, Inc.